Bodacious/Bodacious/README.md

 # @Bodacious

 Hi, I'm Gavin, a.k.a Bodacious.
-I'm a full-stack Ruby on Rails developer from Scotland.
+I'm a Ruby engineer from Scotland.

 ## Handy Rails Tips (.com)💡